Written by Yoppie

 So you’re probably now looking at your underwear drawer thinking it’s time for a clear out.
 While you don’t need to replace everything right this minute, a good rule of thumb is to replace your underwear every year.
 Bacteria builds up, and some particles can even remain on clean underwear after washing - yikes!
 This is, of course, totally normal and nothing to be grossed out about, but it’s a good reason to consider a clear-out of your underwear drawer and some shopping for new, fresh knickers.

-To avoid any sort of irritation or infection, and to keep your lady bits feeling fresh, stick to cotton undies where possible and replace them every year just to be on the safe side.
+To avoid any sort of irritation or infection, and to keep your lady bits feeling fresh, stick to loose-fitting cotton undies where possible and replace them every year just to be on the safe side.
 Your vagina deserves only the best!

 Got questions about materials?
 Want to tell us about the underwear brands you love?
 Head on over to our private Facebook group or drop us a note on Insta @itsyoppie.
 Don't forget that our personalised period subscription box can get organic tampons, pads, liners (and more) delivered easily and regularly through your letterbox.
 That's one less thing to get your knickers in a twist about.